OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/02-servo-controlling-servo.md

 ## Building the Circuit

-Plug power,ground and signal to the respective pins of channel one on the pwm expansion.
+Plug power, ground and signal to the respective pins of channel one on the pwm expansion.

 ### Hooking up the Components